-From corruption to negligence, fraud to lack of accountability, there are a handful examples of scandals in every industry as a result of poor corporate governance.
+From corruption to negligence, fraud to lack of accountability, there are examples of scandals in every industry.

 However, it’s not just scandals that point to governance failures.
 Stunted business growth, repetitive complaints, and high levels of waste also highlight lack of control and strategic alignment.

 The question is why are so many businesses just so bad at corporate governance?